inner-outer-space/nyc-collisions-analytics/docs/setup_instructions.md

 ## Google Cloud Platform
-1. Create a new project on GCP
+1. Create a new project on GCP.
-2. Add a service account
+2. Add a service account.
-    - Go to IAM & Admin > Service Account and `+ CREATE SERVICE ACCOUNT `.
+    - Go to IAM & Admin > Service Account and click `+ CREATE SERVICE ACCOUNT `.
-    - For simplicity, set the Role to owner and leave the other fields blank.
+    - For simplicity, set the Role to Owner.
+    - Leave the other fields blank.
+    - Click `Done`
+3. Download a Service Account JSON Key.
-    - Under Actions for the service account, click  `Manage Keys`.
+    - On the Service Account page, in the Actions menu for the service account, click  `Manage Keys`.
     - Create a new JSON key and download it to the MAGE FOLDER in this repo as `google_cloud_key.json`.
 3. Set the GOOGLE_APPLICATION_CREDENTIALS appropriately</br>
    `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/mage/google_cloud_key.json`